Upper Booth Farm CampsiteEdale, Hope Valley, Derbyshire, S33 7ZJ

 Down a narrow, winding lane you’ll find this simple, small but perfectly-formed campsite.
 You’ll love the location too, sitting alongside Crowden Clough as it tumbles down from the Kinder plateau with jaw-dropping views all around.
 It makes a brilliant base for exploring the beautiful Hope Valley and the High Peak Moors.

-Sitting right on the Pennine Way (which passes through Upper Booth farmyard) this campsite is open seasonally (this year late April to November).
+Sitting right on the Pennine Way (which passes through Upper Booth farmyard) this campsite is open seasonally (next year April to November).
 The pitches are spread across two fields, the upper field has pitches all around the perimeter and allows a car near or alongside your tent (depending on ground conditions).
 It is also home to a handfull of grass campervan pitches.In the lower field, you’ll get a grass pitch, but you’ll need to pop your car in a nearby parking area, not alongside your tent.
 There is a shower and toilet block at the centre of the campsite with a washing up area outside of it.

 You’re sure to find the perfect spot to soak up those incredible Peak District views.
 Even better, your four legged friends are welcome to join in with your adventures too, with two dogs allowed per pitch.